Student engagement panels

 Only evidence written in English will be considered.
 It is a student’s responsibility to obtain and submit a verified translation, if the original evidence is in another language - this must still adhere to the 5 working day deadline mentioned above.

 A lost or faulty student ID card will not be accepted as evidence for non-attendance at campus-based events.
 You are advised to let the Tutor know you are in attendance if you are unable to check in using your ID card.
-You can visit the Student and Library Information Services to get a new card.
+You can visit the Information Hub at the Library to get a new card.

-The engagement panel will be chaired by Senior Tutors or a member of academic staff nominated by the Head of School and will comprise of academic and professional services staff who have experience, knowledge and expertise in reviewing non-engagement cases.
+The engagement panel will be chaired by a Senior Tutor or a member of academic staff nominated by the Head of School and will comprise of academic and professional services staff who have experience, knowledge and expertise in reviewing non-engagement cases.

 Engagement panels will meet and consider all evidence relating to your case, which may include:

-- Your engagement record for the academic year to date (including the number of times your attendance stage has been reset).
+- Your engagement record for the academic year to date.

 - Details of all contact made with you in relation to your engagement with your course, any advice given and outcomes.